Analysis | Why the Solomon Islands’ China Pact Has U.S. Riled

 3. What’s the significance?

 China has long been trying to beef up its presence in the Asia-Pacific, including building up its navy and constructing military facilities on disputed islands in the South China Sea.
-War hawks in Australia and the U.S. have warned that the This security cooperation pact could pave the way for Chinese military hardware and eventually a naval base in the South Pacific, although that’s not the immediate case now.
+War hawks in Australia and the U.S. have warned that this security cooperation pact could pave the way for Chinese military hardware and eventually a naval base in the South Pacific, although that’s not the immediate case now.
+In announcing the pact in Beijing, Wang Wenbin had criticized Western efforts to block it, saying: “We must point out that South Pacific island countries are not a backyard of any country, still less a pawn for geopolitical rivalry.”

 4. What about the U.S.?

-Note: (An earlier version corrected spelling of prime minister’s first name)